 Who Should Apply?

-Our students go on field trips to historic locations and/or museums almost every day.
-While some historic sites are near-by, others are quite some distance away.
-Some of the historic places we will visit are well off the beaten path; some require an hour or more of one-way driving in College vans.
+Pre-College students go on field trips to historic locations and/or museums almost every day of the 3-week session.
+While some historic sites are near-by, others are further away requiring an hour or more commute.
+Some of the historic places we will visit are well off the beaten path.
+The terrain can be rugged and the tours can be long.
 Tidewater Virginia can be very hot and humid in the summer.
 Archaeology sites are, by their nature, dirty places.
-Bugs can be a problem.
-(The same can sometimes be said of tourists.)
+Bugs may be a problem (the same can sometimes be said of some tourists).

 Still interested?
 Good!

-We are looking for highly-motivated high-school students with a deep commitment to learning about the past; who believe they have excellent analytical ability; whose writing skills are sound; who thrive in a competitive, though structured, discussion class format; and who would like a taste of life in a college dorm.
+The W&M Pre-College Program is ideal for highly-motivated high-school students with a deep commitment to learning about the past.
+Students who believe they have excellent analytical ability, whose writing skills are sound, who thrive in a competitive, though structured, discussion class format, and who want to experience life on a college campus are encouraged to apply.
 A particular background in American history is not required.
 An open mind, independent thinking, creativity, healthy constitution and, above all, a spirit of adventure are the essential ingredients.
-If you fit this description, the three weeks of this program will seem terribly brief, and what you take away with you will be priceless.
+If you fit this description, the three weeks of this program will seem terribly brief, and what you take away will be priceless.

-ELIGIBILITY: Students who have completed at least their sophomore year in high school and are rising juniors, rising seniors or graduating seniors are eligible to apply and attend the program.
+Students who have completed at least their sophomore year in high school and are rising juniors, rising seniors or graduating seniors are eligible to apply.